vrurg/raku-AttrX-Mooish/README.md

   * *`composer`*

     This is a very specific option mostly useful until role `COMPOSE` phaser is implemented.
-Method of this option is called upon object creation ***before*** its respective attribute is initialized.
-It's main difference from the `builder` option is that it is executed always, similarly to object's `BUILD` or `TRIGGER` submethods.
+Method of this option is called upon class composition time.

 Public/Private
 --------------